Last modified on October 2, 2024, at 23:30 BST (UTC+1)

 Where was this Fabled Castle in Combe Martin?

 Victorian and Edwardian rumours claimed a castle stood in the area of the Park Hills off Rectory Road, southeast of Combe Martin Parish Church, in the EX34 0LP area, GR SS 58444 46060.
-A 'castle' is sketched on old Combmartin maps and the Park Hills afford magnificent views
+A 'castle' is sketched on old Combmartin maps and the Park Hills afford magnificent views.

 Combe Martin's Medieval Deer Park

-In support of the rumours, Combe Martin archaeologists state that a medieval Hunting Lodge and Deer Park were located in the area of Park, EX34 0LLDeer parks existed in the Anglo-Saxon era and they are mentioned in Anglo-Saxon Charters.
+In support of the rumours, Combe Martin archaeologists state that a medieval Hunting Lodge and Deer Park were located in the area of Park, EX34 0LL.
+Deer parks existed in the Anglo-Saxon era and they are mentioned in Anglo-Saxon Charters.

 The topography and mounds around the parish church do suggest a manorial estate upon hills affording commanding views.
 The land enclosures were known as hays, Old English for heġe (hedge or fence) and ġehæġ, an enclosed piece of land (such as Adams' Hay).

 Genealogy records show that members of the Martin family lived and died in Combe Martin, therefore they must have had a residential estate.
-Apart from the Castle Inn on the High Street near St Peter ad Vincula Parish Church, there is no current evidence that a medieval castle existed on Combe Martin's Park Hills.
+Apart from the Castle Inn on the High Street near St Peter ad Vincula Parish Church, there is no new evidence that a medieval castle existed on Combe Martin's Park Hills.

 Elizabethan Anglican Controversialist Bishop John Jewel